 Latest Articles - All Articles

 Leverage Machines Multi-function leverage machines have evolved over the past twenty years for home-use gyms, having been developed earlier for commercial gyms, where they generally performed one operation per machine.
 They've been shown to produce accelerated gains in muscular strength and other benefits in resistance training.
 The designer's first step was to choose the most effective free weight training exercises.
-A ..
+A frame-..

 A time-driven, circuit program can kick you into gear - or a life change - with a planned, steady pace of achievement.
 Like this: Choose some serious strength exercises.
 Compound exercises - the multi-joint movements - are best to put at the heart of a strength training plan, whatever your goals.
 And depending how you design your circuit, you get cardio as well.
 An..

 There's a wide range of views about lifting bars, Olympic bars particularly.
 For some folk, they're a ho-hum matter of just getting something that does what they think is a basic job.
 With others, there's a broad scope of refinement and a clutch of big benefits to be understood and gained.
 So much so, it can be a major topic in itself to many trainers.
 We thought we'd ask a well-qualified customer to give us a broad basic training view of the major aspects of Olympic bars.
 A kind of start-up primer for people getting into it.
 Dave Jordan is an important customer and turn..